How to Make It Through Each Day Without Drinking

 Offering You Real Recovery

 If you’re ready to free yourself from the burdens of your addiction, Seabrook can be a beacon of hope.
 Our accredited treatment campuses combine traditional 12-step recovery principles with complementary healing and wellness programs in a comfortable, gender-specific setting.
-We also offer long-term sober extended care and a comprehensive aftercare program that reduces the chances of relapse.
+We also offer a comprehensive aftercare program that reduces the chances of relapse.
 Reach out to our admissions team to learn more about how we can help you achieve long-term freedom from substance misuse.